peshkova - Fotolia

-Businesses should deploy surveys with the intent of driving change in their organization.
+Businesses should deploy customer satisfaction surveys with the intent of driving change in their organization.
 After all, no business is perfect 100 percent of the time.
 And as customer preferences change over time, it's necessary for organizations to be in tune with customer needs and wants.

 Once a company collects customer feedback, it is necessary to analyze it and act on it -- that's why it's important to collect qualitative data.
 Businesses need to know what the problem areas are before they can fix them.